Leader, Health System Improvement

 - Some travel in the province required (in accordance with Public Health Measures).

-- A level of education, training or experience equivalent to a bachelor’s degree with equivalent experience plus five (5) years recent, related experience with quality improvement methodologies (Model for Improvement, LEAN, Six Sigma, Positive Deviance), techniques (measurement, learning models, change management theory, influencing techniques) and tools (process mapping, Ishikawa diagrams, PDSA cycles, run and control charts).
+- A level of education, training or experience equivalent to a Bachelor’s degree with equivalent experience plus five (5) years recent, related experience with quality improvement methodologies (Model for Improvement, LEAN, Six Sigma, Positive Deviance), techniques (measurement, learning models, change management theory, influencing techniques) and tools (process mapping, Ishikawa diagrams, PDSA cycles, run and control charts).

-- Experience as a participant or leader on quality improvement teams, preferably focused on health care.
+- Experience as a participant or leader on quality improvement teams, preferably focused on healthcare.

 - Practical experience in managing multiple and complex projects.